songlarknet/lark/readme.md

-# Lack
+# Lark

-Lack wants to be a Scala EDSL for writing real-time reactive control systems.
+Lark wants to be a Scala EDSL for writing real-time reactive control systems.
 (But it isn't yet.)
 The plan is that the programmer will be able to specify _safety properties_ that all executions of the system should satisfy, and these properties are verified via model checking.
 The system will then be compiled to executable C code.